-NIEHS-funded researchers are conducting laboratory studies aimed at understanding the biological mechanisms involved in disease processes linked to air pollution exposure.
-Human studies are examining the role that air pollution plays in various diseases, studying the biological effects of air pollution on the body, and identifying groups who are most susceptible to this pollution.
-Researchers are also studying the combined effects of pollution and other factors, such as high relative humidity, in the indoor and outdoor environment.
+NIEHS-funded researchers are studying the biological mechanisms that cause and worsen diseases linked to air pollution exposure.
+They are examining the role that air pollution plays in the development of various diseases, the biological effects of air pollution on the body, and are identifying groups who are most susceptible.
+Researchers are also studying the combined effects of air pollution and other factors in the indoor and outdoor environment.

-Outdoor air pollutants come from emissions from vehicles, factory chimneys, burning of fossil fuels such as coal, chemical manufacturing, forest fires, and other sources.
-Air pollutants under study include particulate matter, ultrafine particles, ozone, carbon monoxide, nitrogen dioxide, and ozone.
+Outdoor air pollutants come from vehicle emissions, factory chimneys, chemical manufacturing, forest fires, and other sources.
+NIEHS is funding research on pollutants that include particulate matter, ultrafine particles, ozone, carbon monoxide, nitrogen dioxide, and ozone.

-NIEHS research has contributed a sound scientific base for more stringent air quality standards and reduced the costs associated with respiratory disease.
-As research in this area advances, it will continue to in inform public health interventions to improve health and protect quality of life.
+NIEHS research has contributed a sound scientific base for the development of more stringent air quality standards by regulatory agencies while also contributing to the identification of new risks.
+As research in this area advances, it will continue to inform public health interventions, including regulatory actions, to improve health and protect quality of life.

-To better understand how people are affected by air pollution, especially as people move between indoor and outdoor environments, researchers are developing technologies to measure personal exposures and collect data on when and where exposure occurred as well as whether the person was active, which might increase inhalation of pollutants.
-This work also contributes to the NIEHS efforts to measure all the exposures a person experiences during a lifetime, a concept known as the exposome.
+To better understand how people are affected by air pollution, especially as people move between indoor and outdoor environments, researchers are developing technologies to measure personal exposures and collect data on when and where exposures occurred.
+They are also considering factors such as a person’s activity levels, which might increase inhalation of pollutants and bring about deeper deposition in the lungs.
+This work contributes to the NIEHS efforts to measure all the exposures a person experiences during a lifetime, a concept known as the exposome.

 For additional information on what NIEHS grantees are doing, visit our Who We Fund tool.